Luc Vanrell: The story behind the discovery of Antoine de Saint-Exupéry’s P-38 “Lightning”

 Tell us how did you discover the P-38

 It was in the late 80s when I first spotted this wreck.
-Then back, I thought it was a German aircraft.
-A first attempt to identify it-In 1989 failed.
+Back then, I thought it was a German aircraft.
+A first attempt to identify it in 1989 failed.

 It is the discovery of a silver bracelet bearing the name of Saint-Exupéry in 1998 by Jean-Claude Bianco, a local fisherman, which revived my investigation.